 River turtle spotting and swimming in the Kalinago Territory's natural waterways

-What is the best time of year to visit attractions in Dominica?
+When is the best season to visit attractions in Dominica?

 December to April — dry season with best hiking conditions, calm seas, and lowest rainfall.
 July-October is hurricane season and not recommended.